-The HBO series "Westworld" adapts Michael Crichton's 1973 screenplay and film into an interesting story updated for a modern audience and showcases some of director Nolan's signature nonlinear storytelling — and the reviews have been positive.
+The much-acclaimed HBO series "Westworld" adapts Michael Crichton's 1973 screenplay and film into an interesting story updated for a modern audience and showcases some of director Jonathan Nolan's signature nonlinear storytelling.
 The setting is spellbinding, featuring rugged terrain and breathtaking vistas.
-But where is Westworld filmed?
-The storytelling comes alive thanks to the unforgettable Western backdrops that define the state of Utah.
+Unforgettable Western backdrops bring the storytelling to life.
+But where was Westworld — both seasons one and two — filmed?

-The sweeping establishing camera shots of Castle Valley and Canyon Country (Dead Horse Point and Canyonlands National Park) that Jonathan Nolan's production team cut into the "Westworld" narrative are fitting for multiple reasons.
+In season one, the sweeping place-setting camera shots of Castle Valley and Canyon Country (Dead Horse Point and Canyonlands National Park) that Jonathan Nolan's production team cut into the "Westworld" narrative are fitting for multiple reasons.

-Meanwhile, the Upper Colorado Scenic Byway, S.R.
-128, links many of the film's best panoramas as it winds through the scenic valleys.
+Meanwhile, the three scenic byways in this area link many of the film's best panoramas as they wind through red rock valleys.
 Production stills from "Westworld" show a flatbed trailer trucking the the classic Fillmore & Western Railway train carriage set through Castle Valley to depict "Arrivals" to Westworld.
 A drive up the Potash-Lower Colorado River Scenic Byway is like arriving in the amusement park of Westworld.
 What adventures await?

-Though Castle Valley and many other Utah landscapes are woven into the fabric of Hollywood, they are also travel destinations for your next outdoor adventure.
+Though many Utah landscapes are woven into the fabric of Hollywood, they are also travel destinations for your next outdoor adventure.
 Ready to start planning your visit?
-Check out our variety of itineraries inspired by movies and TV filmed in Utah and the Sundance Film Festival.
+In the featured story below, you can explore itinerary ideas inspired by movies and television shows filmed in Utah and premiered at the Sundance Film Festival.
 Or, follow our Southwest Silver Screen itinerary through Southern Utah, which combines many of the best film destinations into one trip.